-The Integrate LIVE Theatre returns in 2017 with thought-leaders and game-changers in the industry sharing their knowledge, insights and developments in live entertainment technology.
+The Integrate LIVE Theatre returned in 2017 with thought-leaders and game-changers in the industry to share their knowledge, insights and developments in live entertainment technology.
 Launched in 2016, this is an exciting edition to the program with specialist seminars covering lighting, pro-audio and AV and behind-the-scenes case studies of some of the biggest productions in Australia.

 Event Creation – The Secrets to Producing Award Winning Events